 As we mentioned earlier there are two types of fiber; it is important that you include both in your daily diet (25 gr daily):

-4. Other sources of fiber are legumes such as beans, lentils and chickpeas and vegetables such as chard and spinach.
+- Other sources of fiber are legumes such as beans, lentils and chickpeas and vegetables such as chard and spinach.
+Without any complications, you can complement your diet with Green Fiber which wil help you keep your intestine and your digestive system healthy.